Sjögren syndromeXerostomia - Sjögren syndrome; Keratoconjunctivitis sicca - Sjögren; Sicca syndrome

 - Systemic lupus erythematosus

-- Hepatitis C can affect the salivary glands and look like Sjögren syndrome
+- Hepatitis C can affect the salivary glands and looks like Sjögren syndrome

 Dry eyes and dry mouth are the most common symptoms of this syndrome.

 - Feeling that something is in the eye